As a green card lawyer, I’ve met too many married immigrant couples who take the permanent residence process too lightly.

 Bring Joint Ownership Evidence

 Most couples who enter into a serious marriage will share their assets and liabilities.
 As a result, immigration agents look closely at joint ownership records.
-Items like rental records, utility statements, insurance policies, bank accounts, telephone bills, and tax records are reviewed to determine if the couple is handling their affairs as a married couple or as individuals.
+Items like rental records, utility statements, insurance policies, bank accounts, telephone bills, and tax records are reviewed to determine if the immigrant and U.S. spouse are handling their affairs as a married couple or as individuals.

 Knowledge Of Your Spouse’s Family